-To be admitted, transfer students must either have earned an Associate degree:
+To be admitted, transfer students must either have earned at least 24 hours of transferable credit, an Associate of Arts or an Associate of Science degree:

-- 1) They must be academically and socially eligible to return to the school they are currently attending or in which they were previously enrolled; and then must have attained a minimum college GPA of 2.0. - 2) Students who are attending or have attended an accredited community or junior college may transfer up to 60 semester hours of credit to Catawba College.
+- 1) Students must be academically and socially eligible to return to the school they are currently attending or in which they were previously enrolled; and must have attained a cumulative college GPA of 2.0 or higher. - 2) Students who are attending or have attended an accredited community or junior college may transfer up to 60 semester hours of credit to Catawba College.
 Graduates of North Carolina Community College degree programs covered under the 1997 Comprehensive Articulation Agreement may receive up to 64 semester hours transfer credit.
 Students who have attended or are currently attending an accredited four-year institution may transfer up to 90 semester hours of credit to Catawba College, as determined by Catawba's Registrar. - 3) Students with less than 24 hours of college level course work will be evaluated for admission based on their academic performance in high school as well as in college level course work.
-The SAT or ACT test scores of students having graduated high school within the last 12 months may also be taken into consideration.
-Students with 25 or more credits of college credit will be evaluated based on their transfer work only.
+The SAT or ACT test scores of students having graduated

-On its official transcripts, Catawba College will show course titles, grades, and credit hours earned (but not quality points) on transfer and transient courses for which Catawba has comparable courses and in which the student has earned a "C-" or better.
+- high school within the last 12 months may also be taken into consideration.
+Students with 25 or more credits of college credit will be evaluated based on their transfer work only. - 4) Official Catawba College transcripts will show course titles, grades, and credit hours earned (but not quality points) on transfer and transient courses for which Catawba has comparable courses and in which the student has earned a "C-" or better.
 The Catawba College Registrar, in consultation with appropriate department representatives as necessary, will determine whether such courses are comparable to Catawba offerings and therefore acceptable for transfer credit.
 Catawba College will calculate grade point averages for graduation, honors, class rank, junior marshals, etc. on Catawba work only.
-In checking graduation requirements in general education, the Catawba College Registrar will evaluate transfer and transient work and count comparable courses as satisfying Catawba's general education requirements.

-Students entering the traditional college program with fewer than 18 semester hours will have their records reviewed on an individual basis to determine appropriate placement in the College Orientation course.
+In checking graduation requirements in general education, the Catawba College Registrar will evaluate transfer and transient work and count comparable courses as satisfying Catawba's general education requirements. - 5) Students entering the traditional college program with fewer than 18 semester hours will have their records reviewed on an individual basis to determine appropriate placement in the First Year Seminar course.
 All students must satisfy the core requirements and other graduation requirements set forth in this issue of the Catawba College Catalog.